 While under anesthesia your pet’s vital statistics are monitored by a technician using state of the art monitors.
 IV fluids are run continually to keep your pet hydrated and to support kidney function.
 Pets are kept warm and comfortable on a heated water pad and covered with blankets.

 A Dental Prophylaxis is a thorough examination and cleaning of the teeth and gums.
 In every Prophylaxis (prophy) stage 2-5, we take full-mouth digital x-rays.
 What we can see under the gum-line is amazing.
 We can often detect and treat potential problem areas before they become serious.
 We chart the periodontal condition of the entire mouth in your pet’s medical records.
 Then the actual cleaning begins.
 Just like in human dentistry, we clean teeth through a combination of hand scalers, electronic scalers, and polishers.
 If the doctor feels fluoride application is warranted we apply it.
-We may also apply a sealant, Oravet, to help teeth stay cleaner longer and we recommend continuing the use of this product at home.

 Our goal is for your pet to keep a healthy mouthful of teeth for his or her entire life.
 Some cats and dogs are predisposed to dental disease.
 Smaller dog breeds are often prone to accumulating calculus on their teeth.
 But toothbrushing at home with appropriate veterinary products is great for any pet that will safely tolerate it.
-Everyone gets their own toothbrush and toothpaste kit to take home.

 In the unfortunate event that the doctor decides a tooth must be extracted, we go to great lengths to keep this procedure as painless as possible.
 Local numbing, and other longer lasting analgesics are administered.
 We also send home pain medication and if warranted, antibiotics for your pet.